igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

 CARRT can be compiled with one of two different navigation modes.
 The first mode is inertial navigation.
-It uses the accelerometer, magnetometer and gyroscope as an inertial measurement unit, estimating distance while moving by (double) integration of the acceleration.
+It uses the accelerometer, magnetometer and gyroscope as an inertial measurement unit, estimating distance moved by (double) integration of the acceleration.
 The second mode is dead reckoning.
-This mode still uses the accelerometer, magnetometer, and gyroscope for orientation only, and estimates distance while moving by an empirically-derived formula that converts time moving into distance moved.
+This mode still uses the accelerometer, magnetometer, and gyroscope for orientation only, but estimates distance moved using an empirically-derived formula that converts time spent moving into distance moved.
 The mode is chosen at compile time by
 #defining either CARRT_NAVIGATE_USING_INERTIAL or
 CARRT_NAVIGATE_USING_DEADRECKONING.